 How to Reach a Real Person at Cox Communications

-When I called: The automated voice gave me a choice of pressing 1 if I was an existing customer or 2 to order new service.
+When I called: An automated voice gave me a choice of pressing 1 to order new service or 2 if I was an existing customer or had recently placed an order.
 I pressed 1.

-How I got through: After two more prompts, I pressed 1 twice more and was told to “stay on the line while we transfer you to customer service.”
-And that’s what happened.
+How I got through: After two more prompts, I pressed 1 twice more (to tell the system I was calling about home service and to decline an offer to hear about current promotions).
+Then I was told to “stay on the line while we transfer you to customer service.”
+I was soon talking to a live person.

 How to Reach a Real Person at Spectrum/Charter Communications